The Penguin book of American short stories

 Description

-A collection of twenty-one stories from America, a nation which has always been particularly at home with this form, and which has produced many of its masters.
-It includes stories by Poe, James and Hemingway, along with those ranging from Washington Irving to John Updike, via Ambrose Bierce, Willa Cather and Bernard Malamud.
+A collection of twenty-one stories from America, a nation which has always been particularly suited to this form and which has produced many of its masters.
+It includes stories by Poe, James, and Hemingway, along with works ranging from Washington Irving to John Updike, via Ambrose Bierce, Willa Cather, and Bernard Malamud.